UAlbanyArchives/aspacemigration/README.md

 ### Collection-level spreadsheet import
 	migrateCollections.py

 * Importing the basic collection-level records from the spreadsheet went fairly well.
-I realized that we also needed a normalized name for collection in the resource records somewhere.
+I realized that we also needed a normalized name for each collection in the resource records somewhere.
 For example, the "Office of Career and Professional Development Records" needed to be accessible somewhere as "Career and Professional Development, Office of; Records" so it would be alphabetized correctly in our front end.
 So, I added a few lines in `migrateCollections.py` that adds these normal names in the Finding Aid title field.

 * One annoying thing was that after I posted all the spreadsheet records, the index was a bit slow to update.
 I was all set to migrate the accessions, but to match them up with the resource records, I had to use the index to search for matching id_0 fields.
 However, within an hour or so suddenly ASpace had updated the index, and I was all set.

 * ASpace told me I had 904 resources, which was curiously two more than we had in our master list.
 I assumed we failed to update our master list for two EADs and I imported them from the spreadsheet as well.

 * To confirm all the collections, I wrote `checkCollections.py` to see what was up.
 It turned out that when we had updated that ID we still had a duplicate EAD file floating around, and another recent collection had an EAD file but was never entered in to the spreadsheet.
-These issues were easily fixed and all out collections were done.
+These issues were easily fixed and all our collections were done.

 ### Accessions and Locations